Passing (novel): Critical reception

-According to Clark Barwick’s "A History of Passing," Larsen’s novel has been translated into numerous languages including Danish, German, French, Spanish, Arabic, Hebrew, Japanese, and Italian.
+The novel has been translated into numerous languages including Danish, German, French, Spanish, Arabic, Hebrew, Japanese, and Italian.

 Film adaptation

 The novel was adapted into a 2021 film of the same name by director Rebecca Hall.
 It had its world premiere at the 2021 Sundance Film Festival on January 30, 2021, and was released by Netflix later in the year.